Request an electrical inspection and find out about possible delays.

 - FSR signature

 The City only accepts current editions of the City of Surrey Electrical Contractor Authorization & Declaration of Compliance Inspection Request Form for all inspection requests.
 Electrical Section staff will attempt to notify the permit holder that the inspection inquest has been rejected.
-However, we recommend the permit holder call the inspection schedule line at 604-591-4650 the day of the inspection to confirm the request has been accepted.

 PDF Submission Requirements